tomatolog/manticore/docs/2_installation/installation.rst

 Supported systems
 -----------------

-Sphinx can be compiled either from source or installed using prebuilt packages.
-Most modern UNIX systems with a C++ compiler should be able to compile and run Sphinx without any modifications.
+Manticore can be compiled either from source or installed using prebuilt packages.
+Most modern UNIX systems with a C++ compiler should be able to compile and run Manticore without any modifications.

-Currently known systems Sphinx has been successfully running on are:
+Currently known systems Manticore has been successfully running on are:

 -  Linux 2.4.x, 2.6.x, 3.x, 4.x (many various distributions)